Paying for KU TPE

 Resources on scholarships for students with intellectual disability.

 - Scholarships and Financial Aid for Students with Disabilities

 - Scholarships and Resources for Students with Disabilities

 - Additional Scholarships

 KU TPE also encourages students and families to explore local financial aid opportunities.
 Here are a few ways to do so.

 - Contact your high school guidance counselor and ask about scholarship databases and searches

 - Look in your community.
 Often, local organizations such as rotary clubs, churches, and service organizations provide financial support for students.

 ABLE Savings Account

-ABLE National Resource Center can help you save for college!
+ABLE National Resource Center and the Kansas ABLE Savings Plan can help you save for college!
 The ABLE Act for 2014 gives families the ability to establish tax-advantaged savings accounts for individuals with disabilities.
 Here’s one basic video about ABLE.